 • begin to become aware of the importance of a healthy mind and body.

 • understand the importance of nutrition and eating in a healthy way.

 • learn to understand and manage both positive and negative feelings.

-• develop the important dispositions of active thinkers and learners especially during key transitions.
+• develop the important dispositions of active thinkers and learners, especially during key transitions.

 The legal basis for the Maltese National Minimum Curriculum can be found in the Education Act.
 Education on Human Sexuality, Strengthening of Gender Equality and Wise Choices in the Field of Health are three of the Educational Objectives listed in the National Curriculum Framework for All which indicated the knowledge students and young persons needed to acquire and the skills and attitudes they needed to develop.
-The National Curriculum Framework for All continues to emphasise the need that students and young persons are equipped with the necessary knowledge, attitudes and skills which they will need to maintain, promote and enhance physical, emotional, psychological and social well being throughout their school life and as lifelong learners.
+The National Curriculum Framework for All continues to emphasise the need that students and young persons are equipped with the necessary knowledge, attitudes and skills that they will need to maintain, promote and enhance physical, emotional, psychological and social well-being throughout their school life and as lifelong learners.
 The delivery of Sexuality and Relationship Education (SRE) lessons is also guided by the Guidelines on Sexuality and Relationships Education in Maltese Schools, which highlights the skills, competencies and knowledge students should be exposed to for an effective SRE programme.